kbieser/shell-genomics/_episodes/02-the-filesystem.md

 directory (i.e. the directory you are in).
 You can always find the directory you are in using the `pwd` command.
 However, you can also give `ls` the names of other directories to view.
-Navigate to your home directory if you are not already there.
+Navigate to your data directory if you are not already there.

 ~~~
-$ cd
+$ cd ../../
 ~~~
 {: .bash}